ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/error-remediation.md

 11. Finally, return to Advanced eDiscovery (Preview) and click **Next: Process files**.

 12. When processing is complete.
-You can return to the working set and see the remediated file.
+You can return to the review set and see the remediated file.

 ## What happens when files are remediated